DataFire/Integrations/integrations/generated/google_compute/README.md

   * port `integer`: Deprecated in favor of portName.
 The TCP port to connect on the backend.
 The default value is 80.
   * portName `string`: Name of backend port.
 The same name should appear in the instance groups referenced by this service.
 Required when the load balancing scheme is EXTERNAL.
   * protocol `string` (values: HTTP, HTTPS, SSL, TCP, UDP): The protocol this BackendService uses to communicate with backends.
   * region `string`: [Output Only] URL of the region where the regional backend service resides.
 This field is not applicable to global backend services.
+You must specify this field as part of the HTTP request URL.
+It is not settable as a field in the request body.
   * selfLink `string`: [Output Only] Server-defined URL for the resource.
   * sessionAffinity `string` (values: CLIENT_IP, CLIENT_IP_PORT_PROTO, CLIENT_IP_PROTO, GENERATED_COOKIE, NONE): Type of session affinity to use.
 The default is NONE.
   * timeoutSec `integer`: How many seconds to wait for the backend before considering it a failed request.
 Default is 30 seconds.